ntlyaraujo/set-up-ssh-on-github/README.md

 ## Add the SSH key to your GitHub account
 At Github, click on **Settings** >> **SSH and GPG Keys** >> **New SSH key** >> **Add SSH key** and paste the key you copy before

+## Add the public key to your Account settings
+From Bitbucket, choose Personal settings from your avatar in the lower left.

+Click SSH keys.
+If you've already added keys, you'll see them on this page.

+Open your .ssh/id_rsa.pub file (or whatever you named the public key file) and copy its contents.
+You may see an email address on the last line.
+It doesn't matter whether or not you include the email address.

+From Bitbucket, click Add key.

+Enter a Label for your new key, for example, Default public key.

+Paste the copied public key into the SSH Key field.

 ## Clone the repo
 Copy the SSH link to clone.
 ```